A classical explanation of quantization: Brownian motion of a particle: the ``walker''

+where we introduce the average kinetic Energy $E_{\rm zp}$ of the zero-point field.
+One can define the $E_{\rm zp}$ per DOF as

+which is the sub-quantum analogon to the thermodynamical expression $k_{\rm B}T/2$, where $k_{\rm B}$ is Boltzmann's constant, and $T$ the classical temperature, whereas $T_0$ in our scenario denotes the vacuum temperature.
+However, as we today neither know $T_0$ nor the constant $k$ (unless it should turn out as identical to $k_{\rm B}$), we shall mostly stick to formally using $E_{\rm zp}$.
+In other words, we shall use the specification ``$kT_0$'' only occasionally, i.e., in order to point out the close analogy to the usual thermodynamical formalism, and as a reminder that $E_{\rm zp}$ is the ``kinetic temperature'' of the vacuum's heat reservoir.

-We stress that even if we use the same character $x$ as for the oscillating particle, the meaning is different: $x(t)$ then signified a deterministic harmonic displacement of mass point $m$ in the case of an oscillating particle (``bouncer''), whereas $x(t)$ now means a stochastic random walk variable for the particle that carries out a Brownian motion (``walker'').
+We stress that even if we use the same character $x$ as for the oscillating particle, now the meaning is different: $x(t)$ in the previous Chapter signified a deterministic harmonic displacement of mass point $m$ in the case of an oscillating particle (``bouncer''), whereas $x(t)$ now means a stochastic random walk variable for the particle that carries out a Brownian motion (``walker'').
 Note that, on the one hand, for $t\ll\zeta^{-1}$, and by expanding the exponential up to second order, Eq.~(\ref{eq:3.3}) provides that

 with $u_0$ being the initial velocity fluctuation \cite{Groessing.2010emergence}.